AJFrio/NodeNav/Controller/esp01_light_controller/README.md

 - Make sure baud rate is set to 115200
 - Check USB-to-Serial adapter connections
-- If using GPIO1 for LED, Serial won't work (comment out Serial code)
+- If using GPIO1 for LED, set `debug = false` (Serial logging is automatically disabled)

 ## Debugging

 To see debug output:

+1. Set `debug = true` in `esp01_light_controller.ino`
-1. Keep GPIO1 (TX) disconnected from LEDs
+2. Keep GPIO1 (TX) disconnected from LEDs
-2. Connect ESP-01 TX pin to USB-to-Serial RX
+3. Connect ESP-01 TX pin to USB-to-Serial RX
-3. Open Serial Monitor at 115200 baud
+4. Open Serial Monitor at 115200 baud
-4. You'll see connection status, received commands, etc.
+5. You'll see connection status, received commands, etc.

 ## Message Protocol